-- LD: Perfect.

-- JR: Yeah.

-- LD: Anny [Aviram] told me to ask you what kind of paint you used here in the day glow section.
-Do you remember what kind of paint it was?

-- JR: Yeah.
-One Shot -- One Shot Day Glow.

-- LD: One Shot Day Glow?

-- JR: Yeah, and see that's kind of scratchy faded.

-- LD: Yeah, but that...

-- JR: But this, look at this, this is all --

-- LD: That's amazing.

-- JR: This is all pretty good shape.

-- LD: What about the light bulbs?

-- JR: This is a light bulb, and it's like a red, yellow, and blue light bulb.
+LD: One Shot Day Glow?
+JR: Yeah, and see that's kind of scratchy faded.
+LD: Yeah, but that...
+JR: But this, look at this, this is all --LD: That's amazing.
+JR: This is all pretty good shape.
+LD: What about the light bulbs?
+JR: This is a light bulb, and it's like a red, yellow, and blue light bulb.
 And it's just -- I forget why I did it, but there's some reason for that, actually.
 See, it's 47 years ago!
-[Laughs]

-- LD: What I love about it is, you get to this corner, and it's almost like an abstract painting.
+[Laughing] LD: What I love about it is, you get to this corner, and it's almost like an abstract painting.
 It's like whatever your dynamic composition...

-- JR: Yeah, it's part of the aircraft, then I painted day glow over the surface of it.
+JR: Yeah, it's part of the aircraft, then I painted day glow over the surface of it.
 I thought, well, if that ever fades out, you'll still have a painting underneath.
 So I was thinking of longevity, I don't know why.
 LD: Well, good thing.
+JR: Not really, the insignia was very much like the North Korean insignia.
+See, it was like a take off from the American insignia, but they just painted it a different color for North Korea.
+LD: